isomerpages/moe-chuachukangsec/_events/2025 School Events/Secondary One Camp.md

 the high ropes at Home Team NS to paddling across Kallang Basin, our students discovered that real strength isn’t just about muscles or medals — it’s about showing up for each other, lifting one another up, and growing as one.
-They stepped out of their comfort zones and into community.
+They stepped out of their comfort zones and into the community.
 They came as classmates… and left as teammates.</p>
 <div class="iframe-wrapper">
 <iframe height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTH-y9Ge2iGDHp94T9wm1L4H2wP2OxO9OBjYFgFCULy3uX9GC4KmmB8N8SEI7bEIRntFYACyd0JmJEP/pubembed?start=true&amp;loop=true&amp;delayms=3000"></iframe>
 </div>